Breast pump: Reasons for use

 Breast pumps are used for many reasons.
 Many parents use them to continue breastfeeding after they return to work.
 They express their milk at work, which is later bottle-fed to their child by a caregiver.
 This use of breast milk is widespread in the United States, where paid family leave is one of the shortest in the developed world.
 American historian Jill Lepore argues that the need for so-called "lactation rooms" and breast pumps is driven by the corporate desire for parents to return to work immediately rather than mothers' wishes or babies' needs.

-A breast pump may also be used to stimulate lactation for women with a low milk supply or those who have not just given birth.

 A breast pump may be also used to address a range of challenges parents may encounter breast feeding, including difficulties latching, separation from an infant in intensive care, to feed an infant who cannot extract sufficient milk itself from the breast, to avoid passing medication through breast milk to the baby, or to relieve engorgement, a painful condition whereby the breasts are overfull.
-Pumping may also be desirable to continue lactation and its associated hormones to aid in recovery from pregnancy even if the pumped milk is not used.
+Pumping may also be desirable to continue lactation and its associated hormones to aid in recovery from pregnancy, even if the pumped milk is not used.